hanlywijaya/Acer-Aspire-A515-55-Opencore/README.md

 Intel Iris Plus Graphics 1536MB (iGPU)
 Realtek ALC255 (using layout 30 for AppleALC)

-SMBIOS used for my model (recommended to follow guide link in **What is needed to be changed**) MacBookAir9,1 (MacBook Air, Retina, 13 inch, 2020)
+### SMBIOS used for my model (recommended to follow guide link in **What is needed to be changed**)
+MacBookPro16,2 (13-inch, 2020, Four Thunderbolt 3 ports)

+### How to fix IntelBluetooth on 0.7.4-3-M to 0.7.5
+Good news!
+Intel Bluetooth has gotten a fix on Monterey and now functions as intended.
+I will be sending out 0.7.5-M when 0.7.5-stock is ready from Acidanthera.
+If you would like to fix yours up, I recommend using MacBookPro16,2 SMBIOS (for Ice Lake).
+You have to use the latest commit, **not release** from github.com/dortania/build-repo & make sure that IntelBluetoothInjector is removed/disabled from config.plist.
+Reset the NVRAM through the Opencore Boot Picker then you are all set!

 ### BIOS Settings
 * *Security* → Set supervisor password (to disable secure boot)